-The Denali Hwy has a reputation.
+Cycling Denali Highway has a reputation of being one of the best journeys in Alaska.
 It’s a somewhat hardcore dirt road of 200 plus kilometer that sees few tourists, has even fewer facilities and filled with wildlife.
 The road is exposed to the worst of the Alaskan winter and not usually open until mid / late May.
 Its everything I wanted from an Alaskan cycle trip.

 When I first dreamed of this trip and then later started to make the plan to travel to Alaska one of the first things that I really wanted to do was cycle the Denali Hwy.
 I saw it as a remote road that runs through the rugged wilderness areas of central Alaska.
 It had everything I wanted.